 To inspect this requirement, the inspector(s) should review the licensee’s security organization and interview members of the security organization to include watchperson(s) as to how they would respond to any unauthorized activities in the CAA.
 During the conduct of these interviews, the inspector(s) should verify that members of the security organization understand their assigned duties and verify personnel are fully trained and qualified to perform those duties.

 Additionally, the inspector(s) should verify the effectiveness of the security organization.
-The licensee should have processes and procedures documented to ensure that members of the security organization are knowledgeable of their duties (e.g., someone is available to assess alarms or unauthorized penetrations or activities, and if warranted, capable of making notifications to the NRC, local law enforcement agency (LLEA), and the responsible person in licensee management.
+The licensee should have processes and procedures documented to ensure that members of the security organization are knowledgeable of their duties (e.g., someone is available to assess alarms or unauthorized penetrations or activities, and if warranted, capable of making notifications to the NRC, local law enforcement agency (LLEA), and the responsible person in licensee management).

 An acceptable response force could be LLEA.